Video Game / The Amazon Trail

 is a rather strange computer spinoff of The Oregon Trail

 .
+In the first game, your job is to deliver medicine to the Incas hiding there, collecting the things the jaguar tells you to; in the sequels, your basic concept is to collect tokens on a medallion by doing the tasks the jaguar gives you.
 In between, you take hundreds of photographs of local wildlife.
 It's about as weird as it sounds, although still pretty enjoyable.
 Although the fishing just isn't as fun as gunning down buffalo

 Tropes Used By The Amazon Trail: